-Development of an interactive map that displayed aspects of the Australian experience across the physical shape of the country.
-Developed working as a Senior Producer at CDP Media, in 2000.
+This project involved the development of an interactive map that displayed aspects of the Australian experience across the physical shape of the country.
+I produced it while working as a Senior Producer at CDP Media, in 2000.

-The final work displayed was displayed on a bespoke screen that created a perfect map of the continent.
-Each animation commenced and returned to a satellite image of the continent, and users of the databased were polled to choose the next animation to play of the big screen.
+The final work displayed was displayed on a custom screen that we laser cut to create a perfect map of the continent.
+Each animation commenced and returned to a satellite image of the land mass, and users of the database were polled to choose the next animation to play of the big screen.
 Animated graphics by Aaron Rogers and a soundtrack by Supersonic Audio combined in a unique exhibit that spanned two levels of the building.